 Since comparable improvement is based on student outcomes (once a school has qualified), it is important to specify which students will be included in the cohorts.
-Students included in the school cohort are those who were scheduled and in attendance at the school (and in an appropriate course for STAAR EOC exams) for a minimum amount of time that is specific to the test in question; were eligible to be tested in accordance with the Dallas ISD Testing Policy; and have the necessary prior-year and current-year test results.
+Students included in the school cohort are those who were scheduled and in attendance for a minimum amount of time that is specific to the test in question; were eligible to be tested in accordance with the Dallas ISD Testing Policy; and have the necessary prior-year and current-year test results.

 Scheduling and attendance requirements vary by assessment.
-For all assessments, with the exception of STAAR EOCs, a student's score is not incorporated into the SEI unless the student was scheduled and in attendance at the school.
-For STAAR EOCs, a student's score is not incorporated into the SEI unless the student meets scheduling and attendance requirements at the school and in an appropriate course.
+A student's score is not incorporated into the SEI unless the student met scheduling and attendance requirements.
+For most tests, the requirements are for the school in general.
+For STAAR EOC, a student's score is not used in the SEI model unless the student also meets scheduling and attendance requirements in an appropriate course.
 An appropriate course is one in which the curriculum describes instruction (including remediation) of knowledge and skills that are assessed by the test in question.
-Any reading or language arts course is considered appropriate for use of "reading," "writing," or "language arts" scores.
+For ACPs as well, in addition to overall scheduling and attendance requirements at the school, the student must have been scheduled specifically in the appropriate course for the assessment.

-1 School-level variable
+&lt;sup>1 School-level variable

-2 This outcome is included only if current-year data are available at the time SEIs are computed.
+&lt;sup>2 This outcome included if current-year data are available at the time SEIs are computed.